 Watch Ringo Starr's mini bio:

 By 1966, the Beatles were sporting facial hair.
 The full-blown “hippie” look was around the corner, and the Beatles spearheaded the trend.
-By the end of the 60s, the moptop hairstyle would be considered quaint in light of the mountain-man appearance that so many pop figures adopted (Beatle George among the hairiest).
+By the late '60s, the moptop hairstyle appeared quaint compared with the mountain-man appearance adopted by so many pop figures (Beatle George among the hairiest).
 Long hair became a signifier, a badge of disdain for societal norms; consequently, most establishment figures hated the hippie look, and attacks on hippies were not unheard of even into the early 70s.
 Eventually, though, even politicians had hair growing over their ears and collars, and the revolution was won.
 Wearing long hair was no longer a provocative act as it was when the Beatles first did it.
 It simply became another choice.

 4. The Beatles psychedelicized us.